amit1sharma/spring-docker/readme.md

 This application can be sun through Main class SpringDockerApplication.java as well as from docker image

+Steps to configure docker on linux

+Install docker from repository

+If docker demon is not running execute this command
+<b>systemctl start docker</b>

 * To make docker image do the root location of project(location of Dockerfile file) and execute command